CathalShandon/world-cup-jerseys/README.md

 * Registered Site Users are not able to gain any access of any other user account.

-### 3. As a Site User I can register an account so that I can create trails leave comments and like trails.

-* Account registration has been provided for Site User.

-* Registered Site Users are given the possibility to submit trails and comments.

-* Registered Site Users are able to edit and delete their own trails.

-* Registered Site Users are able to like and unlike trails.

-### 4.As a site user I can intuitively navigate the site so that the layout of the site is consistent.
+### 3.As a site user I can intuitively navigate the site so that the layout of the site is consistent.

 * The site is easy to naviagte and easy to use across all devices.

-### 5.As a site user I can locate the social media accounts so that I can follow their updates.
+### 4.As a site user I can locate the social media accounts so that I can follow their updates.

 * The links facebook, twitter all allow users to click on and follow the creators more on social media

-### 6.As a logged-in site user I can complete a comment on the trails so that other users can heard other peoples opinion.

-* A Leave comments on trail page has been provided for registered Site Users.

-* A comment form is available in the trail post page for the Site Users to be able to comment on the trail posts.

-* A leave comment button is displayed to the registered Site Users under the trail content inside the trail page.

-### 7.As a logged-in site user I can like and unlike the trails.

-* Like and unlike buttons are provided for registered Site Users next to each trail.

-* Registered Site Users can like or unlike others trails.

 ## Code Validation